confluentinc/event-streaming-patterns/docs/stream-processing/event-stream-merger.md

 ---
 seo:
   title: Event Stream Merger
-  description: An Event Stream Merger combines events from multiple streams into a single stream, without changing the underlying data.
+  description: An Event Stream Merger combines Events from multiple Event Streams into a single Event Stream, without changing the underlying data.
 ---

 # Event Stream Merger
 An [Event Streaming Application](../event-processing/event-processing-application.md) may contain multiple [Event Stream](../event-stream/event-stream.md) instances.
-But in some cases it may make sense for the application to merge the different event streams into a single event stream, without changing the individual events.
-While this may seem logically related to a join, the merge is a completely different operation.
-A join produces results by combining events with the same key to produce a new event, possibly of a different type.
-Whereas the merge combines the events from multiple streams into a single stream, but the individual events are unchanged and remain independent of each other.
+But in some cases, it may make sense for the application to merge the separate Event Streams into a single Event Stream, without changing the individual Events.
+While this may seem logically related to a join, this merge is a completely different operation.
+A join produces results by combining Events with the same key to produce a new Event, possibly of a different type.
+A merge of Event Streams combines the Events from multiple Event Streams into a single Event Stream, but the individual Events are unchanged and remain independent of each other.

 ## Problem
-How can an application merge different event streams?
+How can an application merge separate Event Streams?

 ## Solution
 ![event-stream-merger](../img/event-stream-merger.png)

 ## Implementation
-The Kafka Streams DSL provides a `merge` operator which merges two streams into a single stream.
-We can then take the merged stream and use any number of operations on it.
+For Apache Kafka®, the Kafka Streams client library provides a `merge` operator in its DSL.
+This operator merges two Event Streams into a single Event Stream.
+We can then take the merged stream and perform any number of operations on it.

 ```java
 KStream<String, Event> eventStream = builder.stream(...);